Immunological & Biomedical Successes of Treating/Curing Refractory/Untreatable Diseases (NC) (NPF)*

 At the end of this experience the student should be able to:

-• Gain and consolidate skills/capabilities for in-depth learning and for presenting and evaluating publications/data through paper discussions and topics engagements.
+- Gain and consolidate skills/capabilities for in-depth learning and evaluating publications/data through engaging scientific presentation/discussions and learning topics of present/evolving therapeutics.

-• Understand precision medicine and immunotherapy-related aspects of anxiety, complexity and distress/despair as well as mitigation strategies at an individual and structural level.
+- Understand common themes/experiences of patients and health professionals in immunotherapy-related aspects of anxiety, complexity and distress/despair as well as mitigation strategies.

-• Combine knowledge of immunological, biomedical, clinical, and cognate sciences as well as health ethics to meet the basic and clinical requirements that are relevant to the graduation competencies below.
+- Combine knowledges of immunological, biomedical, clinical, and cognate sciences as well as health ethics to meet relevant graduation requirements/competences.

 INSTRUCTIONAL FEATURE:

-Through paper discussions and topics engagements, students are able to gain/consolidate skills/capabilities for immunological/biomedical learning and for presenting/evaluating publications/data.
-These skills/capabilities will facilitate students clinical/academic career development.
+Through Topic Learning and Engagement/paper discussions, students will be able to gain/consolidate skills/capabilities for learning/presenting/evaluating/engaging immunological and biomedical successes of treating/curing untreatable or refractory diseases.
+These skills/capabilities will facilitate students’ clinical/academic career development.

 ASSESSMENT:

 This is a Satisfactory/Unsatisfactory course.
-In order to pass the course, students must complete all assigned online modules and participate in all online discussions/activities including mandatory presentations and engagement sessions.
-Students are also required to take turns to lead the development of PPT (<15 slides) during the group discussion of assigned papers/videos on Day-one modules and thereafter to present PPT for sharing with other groups and for engagement on Day-two modules.
-Students need to submit short essays or summarizing points to faculty.
+In order to pass the course, students must complete all assigned online modules, attend/participate in all online activities including mandatory presentations and engagement sessions.
 Any missed session may require a make-up assignment.
-If a student is unable to make their assigned session, they should reach out to discuss with assigned faculty member their progress that week.
-The faculty will provide feedback comments to students.
+If a student is unable to make their assigned session, he or she should reach out to discuss with assigned faculty members their progress that week.
+Students need to email their PPT slides to Instructor for record after engagement sessions.
+The faculty will provide feedback comments to students, with final course grades.
 Students may submit completion certificates for any online modules where one exists.

 Administrative Information Heading link